Accreditation Frequently Asked Questions

 retraining is required.
 If your certificate is valid for two years, retraining every two years is permitted.

 Currently, registration is not required for minimal sedation.
-Registrants may provide minimal sedation services as long as they are in full compliance with the Minimal and Moderate Sedation Standards & Guidelines (e.g. education, training, staff, equipment, drugs, and protocols).
+Licensees may provide minimal sedation services as long as they are in full compliance with the Minimal and Moderate Sedation Standards & Guidelines (e.g. education, training, staff, equipment, drugs, and protocols).

 Yes, one vial of flumazenil is required if benzodiazepines are used.